Did you know that homemade gifts are perceived to express more love than store-bought alternatives?

 2. Know The Recipient

 Determine if the recipient has made a wish list of things they need or want.
 People sometimes make a list to ensure they don’t receive gifts they won’t use.
 We have all received gifts that we either had no use for or just didn’t want.
-Usually I either re-gift or give the item away.
+Usually, I either re-gift or give the item away.
 To prevent this from happening, I now keep a running list of things I need and want.
+If the recipient has a wish list, you can make a homemade gift that is comparable or complementary to an item on their list.

 Homemade Gift Ideas